elbeno/testinator/README.md

   // some common setup here...
   bool success = true;

-  DEF_REGION(A)
+  BRANCH(A)
   {
     // this executes first time around
-    DIAGNOSTIC("In region " << REGION_NAME);
+    DIAGNOSTIC("In branch " << BRANCH_NAME);
   }

-  DEF_REGION(B)
+  BRANCH(B)
   {
     // this executes second time around
-    DIAGNOSTIC("In region " << REGION_NAME);
+    DIAGNOSTIC("In branch " << BRANCH_NAME);
   }

   return success;
 }
 ```

-Regions may be nested if further common structure is required; the test will run
+Branches may be nested if further common structure is required; the test will
-as many times as necessary to visit all the "leaf" regions.
-If Regions are not
+run as many times as necessary to visit all the "leaves".
+If Branches are not
-explicitly named, `REGION_NAME` will be automatically provided with filename and
+explicitly named, `BRANCH_NAME` will be automatically provided with filename and
 line information.

 If a test returns early (assumedly with a failure, returning `false`) from
-within a Region, this will cause subsequent Regions to be skipped.
+within a Branch, this will cause subsequent Branches to be skipped.

 ## Properties